 Traditional IT security isn’t protecting embedded open source systems in IoT and IIoT deployments

-Here at Timesys, we’ve been noticing some concerning trends when it comes to open source embedded system security and the rise of Internet of Things (IoT) and other intelligent devices.
+Here at Timesys, we’ve been noticing some concerning trends when it comes to open source embedded software security and the rise of Internet of Things (ioT) and other intelligent devices.
 We’ve been hard at work developing a solution that can help ease your burden of carefully developing, monitoring, and maintaining security measures on your devices.

 The Internet of Things (IoT) has quickly led to the deployment of ubiquitous, unattended devices throughout our homes, offices, factories and public spaces.
 In this continuously expanding connected world of devices and IoT, the need to update/upgrade your product’s software/firmware is a certainty.
 There is no single software update approach that fits all, but there are key questions you should consider when designing your approach.
 They are: Why, When, What and How.